Took my teenage son out to get bagels and cream cheese today.

-Today my sixteen year old son and I went out to get bagels and cream cheese.
 Between mouthfuls I asked about the new boy who came over last night with the usual neighborhood friends to hang in the back room.
-Turns out he’s another sixteen year old who came from Germany to stay with my son’s friend over the summer.
+Turns out he’s another teen who came from Germany to stay with our next door neighbors over the summer.
 I asked if he was an exchange student: didn’t know about the exchange part; he’s just staying for five weeks.
-Ok, so how’s his English?: pretty good but heavy accent.
-Predictable, is he fitting in with the group?: not really, he’s not shy, just kind of rude and swears a lot–and he’s an atheist.
+Ok, so how’s his English?
+Pretty good but heavy accent.
+Predictable.
+Is he fitting in with the group?
+Not really; he’s not shy, just kind of rude and swears a lot–and he’s an atheist.

-He said the last word with emphasis, as if it either explained everything or as he would’ve said he was a Nepalese throat singer or human amphibian or a Democrat or something else he’s never encountered in Orange County, CA. What can I say, my son is a preacher’s kid in a fairly red county and has certain experiential deficits.
+He said the last word with emphasis, as if it either explained everything or as he would’ve said he was a Nepalese throat singer or Rastafarian or human amphibian or something else he’s never encountered in Orange County, CA. What can I say, my son is a preacher’s kid in a fairly hermetic county and has certain experiential deficits.

-I smiled and asked if the boy’s family was atheistic, and he said yes, and I said that was becoming common in Europe, that most kids grow up believing what their schools and parents and family believe, and that he still had plenty of time to figure out what he wanted to believe for himself–not to worry.
-I told my son that he probably believed in God now mostly because we do, but there would come a time in his life when that would not be enough.
+I smiled and asked if the boy’s family was atheistic, and he said yes, and I said that was becoming common in Europe, that most kids grow up believing what their schools and parents and family believe, and that he still had plenty of time to figure out what he wanted to believe for himself.
+I told my son that he himself probably believed in God now mostly because we do, but there would come a time in his life when that would not be enough.
 To believe what others believe only because they say it loudly or longly enough, to have not actually lived and experienced and become convinced of what we are convinced of will only take us so far.
-In the end, it’s all first person or nothing; heresay will never get us through life’s muggings.
-And then I had to explain mid-life crises and tell a bit of my story and other things that make sixteen year old eyes roll back.
+In the end, it’s all first person or nothing; hearsay—accepting second or third person tellings—will never get us through life’s muggings.
+And then I had to explain mid-life crises as crises of meaning and purpose and tell a bit of my story and other things that make teenage eyes roll back.

-The Church has always seen itself as the leader of its people and the gateway to the things of God.
-I told my son that the time has come for people to find the gate themselves and lead their Church back toward relevance and connection to the God it was only entrusted never to obscure.
+Ever since the last of the eyewitnesses to the crucifixion died, the Church has seen itself as the leader of its people and gateway to the things of God.
+I told my son that the time had come for people to find gate and way themselves, then lead their Church back to relevance and connection to the God it was entrusted to point toward, but never obscure.

 I think I told him all that.
 If not, I should have.